TalaoDAO/sandbox-doc/docs/source/introduction.rst

 This also implies that a universal wallet supports both connection protocols with a dApp such as Beacon (or its walletConnect equivalent on EVM) and SSI protocols (WACI PEX, SIOPv2, ...DIDComm,..).

+Altme wallet is available on `Apple Store <https://apps.apple.com/fr/app/altme/id1633216869>`_ and `Google Play <https://play.google.com/store/apps/details?id=co.altme.alt.me.altme>`_  .

-Altme sandbox is a low code SSI solution
+Altme Sandbox is a low code SSI solution
 ----------------------------------------

-Altem sandbox is a low code platform to generate issuers and verifiers.
+Altme Sandbox is a low code platform to generate issuers and verifiers.
 The platform is an open source project : https://github.com/TalaoDAO/sandbox

 It makes it possible to verify qualified attributes of a Decentralized Identity or issue for instance a Pass in minutes without diving in complex Self Sovereign Identity (SSI) concepts and tools.